TristanVII/Python_final_project/README.md

 * In order to play, you must first download this repository
 * Since the webapp is not hosted, you must launch the webapp before playing.
 (Skip this step to play offline)
 * You can now run *lolshooter.py*
+# You will need Python and Flask installed on your computer

 ## Login Page